Featured Snippets and Sentence Compression

 A couple of Augusts ago, I went to a Semantic Business and Technology conference where the head of Yahoo’s Knowledge Graph, Nicolas Torzec, discussed how updates took place to the knowledge graph when some earth-shaking event took place.
 He told us that they were manually editing information in that knowledge graph.
 Upon hearing that, I thought it seemed like an area that could have used a machine learning element to it, to automate it to keep it up to date.

 Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
-A Wired Magazine article from Monday describes how those featured snippets might be generated:
+A Wired Magazine article from Monday describes how the sentence compression algorithms behind these featured snippets might be used:

 At the heart of this approach is the crawling of a data store of news articles and other sources, with the help of a “massive team of PhD linguists it calls Pygmalion”, and the use of algorithms that are referred to as “sentence compression” algorithms that might generate answers to questions from sources such as that news source.

-Curious, I went in search of patents from Google that used “sentence compression” algorithms, and I found one:
+Curious and hopeful, I went in search of patents from Google that used “sentence compression” algorithms, and I happended to find one:

 Methods and apparatus related to sentence compression